 There are five primary assessments TTI leads the marketplace in:

-Measured in four proportions (DISC: dominance, influence, steadiness and compliance), Behaviors reveal How an individual will perform, including what value he or she will bring to a team, his or her ideal environment and possible limitations he or she may face.
+DISC measures observable behaviors of an individual and can indicate accurately how an individual will perform in a given position, including what value he or she will bring to a team, his or her ideal environment and possible limitations he or she may face.
+DISC measures HOW a person does things.

 Motivators are the windows through which an individual views the world, thereby driving his or her Behaviors.
 Motivators reveal Why an individual acts a certain way – what motivates one to perform a job.